John St. John (American politician): Career

 During the American Civil War he served as lieutenant colonel of the 143rd Illinois Volunteer Infantry Regiment in the Union Army from 1861 to 1864.
 At the end of the war he lived in Independence, Missouri until 1869 when he moved to Olathe, Kansas.
-From 1873 to 1874 he served in the Kansas Senate and was the Republican Governor of Kansas from 1879 to 1883.
+From 1873 to 1874 he served in the Kansas Senate and was the Republican governor of Kansas from 1879 to 1883.

 He was the first governor of Kansas to have a formal inauguration ceremony.
 He was active in the temperance movement and successfully promoted a prohibition amendment to the state's constitution in 1881.
 St. John also helped create the Kansas Freedmen's Relief Association during the Great Exodus of African-Americans to Kansas in 1879.
 In 1879, the religious colony of Zion Valley was renamed to St. John in his honor to gain favor in winning the county seat of Stafford County.
 In 1882, he ran for reelection to a third term, but was defeated by George Washington Glick with 83,232 votes to 75,158 votes.

 Presidential

 He was the Prohibition Party candidate for President of the United States in the 1884 election.
 On October 2, 1884, he was nearly shot, with the bullet hitting the window next to him.
 He received 147,482 votes for 1.5% of the popular vote on a ticket with William Daniel which was an increase of 137,118 votes from Neal Dow's results in 1880 due to support from Frances Willard and the Woman's Christian Temperance Union.
 He was blamed for James G. Blaine's defeat and on November 27, 1884, an effigy of him was burned in Topeka, Kansas in front of a crowd of three thousand people.

 He was made chairman of the 1888 Prohibition national convention and oversaw the writing of the party's platform.
 He declined to seek the Prohibition Party's presidential nomination for the 1892 presidential election and instead nominated John Bidwell who went on to win the nomination and was named as the temporary chairman of the convention.
-At the 1896 Prohibition convention he supported the broad gauger faction that wanted to add women's suffrage and free silver to the party's platform, but after the narrow gauger faction successfully defeated those attempts John, Charles Eugene Bentley, and Helen M. Gougar led a walkout of the broad gaugers and created the breakaway National Party and nominated a rival ticket with Bentley as president and James H. Southgate as vice president.
+At the 1896 Prohibition convention he supported the broad gauger faction that wanted to add women's suffrage and free silver to the party's platform, but after the narrow gauger faction defeated those attempts John, Charles Eugene Bentley, and Helen M. Gougar led a walkout of the broad gaugers and created the breakaway National Party and nominated a rival ticket with Bentley as president and James H. Southgate as vice president.
 Following the 1896 election he became disillusioned with party and joined the People's Party although he would later return to the Prohibition party.